analystuom/Refund-requests-prediction/README.md

 - pandas and numpy for data manipulation
 - matplotlib and seaborn for data visualization
 - scikit-learn for machine learning models and data preprocessing
-- Pipeline and ColumnTransformer for efficient data transformation

 ## Usage
 The trained model can be used to: